How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The Nuggets look to pull of an away win at the Nets on Friday at 7:30 PM ET.
+The Nets hope to pick up a road win at the Wizards on Friday at 7:00 PM ET.

 How to Watch